filamentphp/filament/packages/panels/docs/06-navigation.md

 These issues can be solved, to achieve a very minimal sidebar design, by [passing an `icon()`](#customizing-navigation-groups) to the navigation group objects.
 When an icon is defined, the icon will be displayed in the collapsed sidebar instead of the items at all times.
 When the icon is clicked, a dropdown will open to the side of the icon, revealing the items in the group.

+When passing an icon to a navigation group, even if the items also have icons, the expanded sidebar UI will not show the item icons.
+This is to keep the navigation hierarchy clear, and the design minimal.
+However, the icons for the items will be shown in the collapsed sidebar's dropdowns though, since the hierarchy is already clear from the fact that the dropdown is open.

 ## Registering custom navigation items

 To register new navigation items, you can use the [configuration](configuration):